Darshak1997/url-shortener/readme.md

 2. Given a URL, our service should generate a shorter and unique alias of it.
 3. When users access a short link, our service should redirect them to the original link.
 4. The system should be highly available.
-5. URL redirections hould happen in real-time with minimal latency.
+5. URL redirections should happen in real-time with minimal latency.
 This is why I have used Redis to cache our data.
 6. Shortened links should not be predictable.
 7. Our system would be read heavy, this is the reason of me using a NoSQL database.